jacksonc4/CS308/README.md

 ```

 3. SSH into each of your instances and clone this repo to the main directory.
+  * Wait a minute for the instances to initialize, and then get the public IP

 4. Change the properties of the cassandra_install script file to executable, and then run the cassandra_install script on each node.
   ```